nndi-oss/compozip/README.md

 `composer install` on your machine as composer most likely has a cache on your machine if you use it often.

 * This won't play nicely with private repositories/composer packages.
-I don't know a good solution for that yet.
+We don't have a good solution for that yet.
 Sorry.

 * The Docker image/container uses [php:7.2-fpm-alpine](https://github.com/docker-library/php/blob/b99209cc078ebb7bf4614e870c2d69e0b3bed399/7.2/alpine3.8/fpm/Dockerfile)
 image from [Dockerhub](https://hub.docker.com/_/php/) and as such may NOT contain all the PHP extensions that dependencies in your `composer.json` or `composer.lock` require.
-I might create a base Docker image sometime that installs the MOST common PHP extensions to prevent this from happening.
-Contributions are WELCOME here!
+We might create a base Docker image that contains MOST of the common PHP extensions to prevent this from happening.

-* This is not _production_ ready but you are FREE to try whatever, yo.
+* This is NOT YET _production_ ready.

 ## Contributing

+**Contributions are very WELCOME here!**

-You can file an Issue if you find a bug or have an Idea to improve this.
+File an Issue or send a Pull Request if you find a bug or have a feature idea to improve this project.
-Pull requests are most welcome and encouraged. :)

 ## LICENSE